decorator-factory/lanim/mkdocs/docs/tutorial/installation.md

 ```
 (substitute `python` for the right executable on your system)

-This is what you should see:
+You should have a video called `smoke_test.mp4` in your current folder:

 !["Hello, lanim" GIF](hello.gif)

-After running that, you should have a video called `smoke_test.mp4` in your current folder.

 The default settings are: `--width 1280 --height 720 --fps 30`.
 Let's try better ones:
 ```bash